Isorun Docs

 Performance

-For traffic that needs the lowest possible latency, hold a persistent connection to the URL: HTTP keep-alive, WebSocket, or streaming SSE.
+Most of the round-trip is network distance between the client and the runner.
+For traffic that needs the lowest latency, hold a persistent connection to the URL: HTTP keep-alive, WebSocket, or streaming SSE.

 Limits